_____________________________________________________________________________

 When some of her fellow officers try to plant evidence to cover up their own crimes, Officer Lynn Baker tells her superiors, Detectives Renee Montoya and Crispus Allen.
 The bad cops try to kill the scrupulous cops, but thankfully, Batman is waiting in the wings.
 He swoops in and takes out the crooked policemen.
 Batman then suggests to Commissioner Gordon that Officer Baker should be promoted to the Major Crimes Unit.

-–REFERENCE: In Batman Beyond Vol. 8 #6, Batman Beyond Vol. 8 #10, Batwoman Vol. 3 #6, Blue Beetle Vol. 9 #9-12, Detective Comics #967, Detective Comics #980, Tales from the Dark Multiverse: Infinite Crisis #1, and Batman/Superman Vol. 2 #6—originally told in DC Countdown #1, The OMAC Project and DC Universe Presents #0 Part 1.
+–REFERENCE: In Batman Beyond Vol. 8 #6, Batman Beyond Vol. 8 #10, Batwoman Vol. 3 #6, Blue Beetle Vol. 9 #9-12, Detective Comics #967, Detective Comics #980, Tales from the Dark Multiverse: Infinite Crisis #1, Batman/Superman Vol. 2 #6, and Wonder Woman Vol. 5 Annual #2—originally told in DC Countdown #1, The OMAC Project and DC Universe Presents #0 Part 1.
 Batman learns that he was mind-wiped by several of his superhero peers four years ago, thus exposing the “mind-wipe scandal.”
 As a direct response, a pissed-off Batman and Mr. Terrific secretly begin working on “The Observational Metahuman Activity Construct Project” aka “The OMAC Project.”
 This scheme, meant to be the ultimate surveillance device/counter-measure against the threat of super-villainy and/or superhero overreach, consists of a super-AI program called Brother I, an orbiting satellite panopticon designed to monitor and police the globe using thousands of remote-controlled OMAC soldiers.
 Batman and Mr. Terrific don’t get very far in their programming before they run into problems.
 Despite not even being half-built, Brother I gains sentience and goes rogue (thanks to the secret machinations of a sneaky Max Lord, who has betrayed his fellow Checkmate operatives Sasha Bordeaux and Jessica Midnight).
 Blue Beetle (Ted Kord) catches wind of Lord’s shenanigans, but gets a bullet in his head courtesy of Lord.
-(Note that while Lord definitely shoots Kord in the head here to successfully silence him, Kord does not die.
-This is a big difference between the Modern Age and Rebirth Era.
-Mariko Tamki’s 2019 Wonder Woman run plays it vague whether or not Lord is killed by Wonder Woman (as he was in the original Infinite Crisis).
-Tamaki includes much dialogue about the killing, and Wonder Woman #767 even shows a flashback of the execution, but much of the run’s narrative is about Max having seen his fate on other Earths, so we don’t really know if Max actually dies here.
-Plus, he’ll soon show up alive and well again, so if he does die, then there’s a resurrection at play as well.)
-Having been influenced by Lord, the re-christened “Brother Eye” attempts to go live early with plans to destroy all metahumans.
+(Note that, while Lord definitely shoots Kord in the head here to successfully silence him, Kord does not die.
+This is a big difference between the Modern Age and Rebirth Era.)
+Enraged and seeing no other option, Wonder Woman snaps Lord’s neck, killing him on live TV!
+Reacting to Lord’s death, the re-christened “Brother Eye” attempts to go live early with plans to destroy all metahumans.
 Thankfully, Batman is able to shut down Brother Eye, putting the evil AI on the shelf indefinitely.
 However, before going down for the count, Brother Eye sends out a sliver of itself via a techno-virus, which winds up merging with flu shots all over America.
 Teenager Kevin Kho gets injected with the virus, becoming Brother Eye’s destructive “One Machine Attack Construct” (or OMAC).
 While the magna pars of Brother Eye will remain unfinished and dormant inside the Bat-computer network, the sliver of Brother Eye that escaped will remain active and communicative whenever Kho morphs into OMAC.
 Thankfully, Kho will be able to resist the tiny bit of Brother Eye connected to his system, allowing him to relatively control it and become a superhero.
 Presumably, Batman and Mr. Terrific will monitor OMAC’s actions, moving forward.
 (Note that, thanks to Detective Comics #967, the narrative pertaining to this Brother Eye debut item is radically different from any prior incarnation, and this includes both the Modern Age and New 52 versions of the story, which were both based off of The OMAC Project.)

 –Batman: Urban Legends #17 Part 3